IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

      modify the group identity so as to permit access that should not be permitted, or deny access that should be permitted.

-  Some of the readable data nodes in the "ietf-ucl-acl" YANG module may be considered sensitive or vulnerable in some network environments.
+     Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
+Specifically, the following subtrees and data nodes have particular sensitivities/
+     vulnerabilities:

-   * /acl:acls/acl:acl/acl:aces/acl:ace/uacl:time-range:
+   * /acl:acls/acl:acl/acl:aces/acl:ace/uacl:effective-schedule:
   : This subtree specifies when the access control entry rules are in effect.
 An
     unauthorized read access of the list will allow the attacker to determine which rules are in effect, to better craft an attack.